UMU-DDI/prostate-segmentation/README.md

 preprocess_3DUNet.py -input_folder "PATH_to_input" -output_folder "PATH_to_desired_output_folder"
 ```

-Afterwards, the training is performed with Bayesian Optimization by following this …
+Afterwards, the training is performed with Bayesian Optimization from: https://github.com/UMU-DDI/drs-boost

-Evaluations can be per performed with the model weights available at ... as a .pb-file.
-This can easily be integrated in e.g. Hero where the pre- and postprocessing are already included in the … workflow.

 ## Usage

-For the simplest usage of each model, the trained weights are available at:
+For the simplest usage of each model, the trained weights are available at: https://drive.google.com/drive/folders/1-CboNLS5H_oOwQ7KPLtlVcLTWxeCwbNR?usp=sharing
-…

 For the nnU-Net, the each fold of the model is exported as an onnx file or the full model can be accessed within the nnU-Net framework through the ProstateZones_export.zip-file.
 The 3D U-Net is available as a .pb file.